berserker26/alx-low_level_programming/0x02-functions_nested_loops/README.md

-c function and nested loop
+'C' function and nested loop Examples given by ALX